HotDB-Community/hotdb-documents/docs/en/latest/standard.md

 The default value of Heartbeat Check Period is 2s, that is Periodical Heartbeat Check is executed every 2s.
 The default value of Heartbeat Timeout is 500ms.

-**Role of parameter:**
+**Parameter Effect:**

 Detect whether the data source is available and whether there is sharing of use.

 After Heartbeat Check is enabled, it will check whether the data source is normally connected or not according to Heartbeat Check Period.
-When the network is unreachable or data source fails, under the condition of existing Slave data source and Configuration Switching Rule, it will switch to Slave data source, and the Master data source will be set Unavailable; for data source switch logic, please refer to *Distributed Transactional Database HotDB Server [Management Platform] Function Manual*.
+When the network is unreachable or data source fails, under the condition of existing Slave data source and Configuration Switching Rule, it will switch to Slave data source, and the Master data source will be set Unavailable; for data source switch logic, please refer to [HotDB Management](hotdb-management.md) document.

 When a data source is cited by multiple compute node services simultaneously, then after reload, the compute node will prompt via log that: there's another HotDB using this datasource...restart heartbeat.
 Under the condition that Heartbeat Check is disabled, then Data Node/ConfigDB High Availability can't be realized, failover can't be made, and sharing condition of the data source can't be checked, etc.